 If you are a business owner in Kenya, you need to understand how this crisis might affect you and your business.
 And what you can do to stay ahead.
 Let us break it down.

 The current crisis will affect your business in many ways.
-However, in this article, we are going examine five ways your business will likely be affected.
-Once you have gone through this article, you will be in a position to look at the whole Middle East conflict and determine the specific impacts the conflict is likely to affect you and your business.
+However, in this article, we will examine five ways your business is likely to be affected.
+Once you have gone through this article, you will be in a position to look at the whole Middle East conflict and determine the specific impact the conflict is likely to have on you and your business.

 a.
 Oil Prices Could Skyrocket

-Top on the list is the effects on oil prices.
+At the top of the list is the effect on oil prices.
 We use oil (fuels, gas, etc.) in all aspects of our lives.
-Our political, economical, social and even religious lives are affected by what happened in the global oil industry.
+Our political, economic, social and even religious lives are affected by what happened in the global oil industry.
 The Middle East is a major oil-producing region.
 Any conflict tends to send shockwaves through global oil markets.
 Kenya imports a huge chunk of its oil from the Middle East.
 So, if oil supply chains get disrupted, expect pump prices to climb.

 What is the likely impact on businesses from increasing oil prices?

-Higher oil prices mean that there will be increase in transport costs.
-This will be translated to higher products (goods, services, digital downloads and software) prices.
-If you run a logistics company, a retail business, or even a manufacturing firm, your expenses will likely increase.
+Higher oil prices mean that there will be an increase in transport costs.
+This will be reflected in higher prices for products (goods, services, digital downloads, and software).
+If you run a logistics company, a retail business, or even a manufacturing firm, your expenses will probably increase.

 What to do?

-There are several steps that you can take currently to minimise the impact on the oil prices on your business.
+There are several steps you can take currently to minimize the impact of oil prices on your business.
 The following are three activities.

 b.
 Optimise delivery routes to cut unnecessary trips.
 This will help you save on fuel costs.

 c.
 Consider alternative energy sources like solar for long-term savings.
-This is going to minimise your reliance on the oil (fuel, gas, etc.) and to caution againinst thee high fuel prices.
+This is going to minimise your reliance on the oil (fuel, gas, etc.) and caution against the high fuel prices.

 b.
 Supply Chain Disruptions

-Just imagine what is going to happen to businesses when they cannot receive materials e.g. raw materials, finished goods from places like China because of the middle East Crises.
-Delays cause by transport hitches mean higher costs, interrupted manufacturing, unhappy customers and negative impact on the operations of the business.
+Just imagine what is going to happen to businesses when they cannot receive materials, e.g., raw materials, finished goods, from places like China because of the Middle East crisis.
+Delays caused by transportation hitches result in higher costs, interrupted manufacturing, unhappy customers, and a negative impact on the business’s operations.

 There are many steps that you can take.
 However, here are three critical steps that you can take starting today.

-1. Diversify suppliers Look into sourcing from other regions like Asia or Europe where the shipping routes do not go through Middle East regions.
+- Diversify suppliers.
+Consider sourcing from other regions, such as Asia or Europe, where shipping routes do not pass through the Middle East.

-2. Stock up on critical inventory if you rely on imports.
-It may be expensive but when your competitors will be struggling, you will not.
+- Stock up on critical inventory if you rely on imports.
+It may be expensive, but when your competitors are struggling, you will not.
 You may find that you will sell to them.

-3. Communicate with customers about potential delays to manage expectations.
-It is important to discuss with your customers about the potential disruptions of the supply chain by the happenings in Middle East regions.
+- Communicate with customers about potential delays to manage expectations.
+It is essential to discuss with your customers the potential disruptions to the supply chain caused by the events in the Middle East region.

 c.
 Weaker Shilling, Higher Import Costs